mvolkmann/blog/src/next-js.md

 For each server route, create a directory under `app/api` and create a source file named `route.ts` in the directory.

+Directory names beginning with `[` and ending with `]` can be used to capture path parameters.

-For example, the code below is in the file `app/api/dogs/route.ts`.
+For example, the code below is in the directory `app/api/dogs` which has the subdirectory `[name]`.
-It implements all the CRUD operations for a collection of dogs.
+The file `dog.ts` maintains the collection of dogs and exports functions to perform all the CRUD operations.
+The file `route.ts` defines handlers for getting all the dogs, adding a new dog, and updating an existing dog.
+The file `[name]/route.ts` defines handlers for getting a specific dog and deleting a specific dog.

 To get all the dogs, send a GET request to `http://localhost:3000/api/dogs`.

-To get the dog with a given name, send a GET request to `http://localhost:3000/api/dogs?name=Comet` where Comet is a dog name.
+To get the dog with a given name, send a GET request to `http://localhost:3000/api/dogs/Comet` where Comet is a dog name.

 To add a dog, send a POST request to `http://localhost:3000/api/dogs` with a JSON body like `{ "name": "Snoopy", "breed": "Beagle" }`.